This first appeared in The Havok Journal on December 4, 2015, and has been updated. The topic discussed is just as relevant today.

 Very simply, did legalizing marijuana in Colorado erase the other drug problems?

 We need less gun enforcement and more guns on the street.
 Law enforcement cannot be everywhere.
 There are two choices, either defend yourself or be a victim.
 There is a third choice, dramatically increase the size and power of law enforcement for the safety and security of our citizens.

-It is ironic that there are those who vilify the police, want to get rid of guns, and equate those changes with reduction in crime.
-Guns and cops are the only thing keeping parts of our population in check.
+It is ironic that there are those who vilify the police, want to get rid of guns, and equate those changes with a reduction in crime.
+Guns and cops are the only things keeping parts of our population in check.
 Limiting them is insanity.
 And yet, if you increase guns, you have less need for cops, at least as a protective measure.

 There is no way to remove the firearm presence in this nation.
 The citizens who are mostly silent right now will not stand for it.
 Those crying loudly enough might obtain laws that provide a placebo effect so they feel safer at night, one placebo for every ounce of liberty lost, but all that will happen is that it will turn law-abiding citizens into criminals.

 We know our government does not work for us the way it was intended.
 We need to use this election cycle to demand that it works the way it should.
 It is our responsibility to fix what is broken; after all, your vote is power.

 It is a sad thing that some people in California were murdered with a gun.